THE FORD PRESIDENCY

 - c. national debt when he left office $907 billion

 - b.
-Attempted to reduce spending by restructuring welfare - blocked
+Attempted to reduce spending by restructuring welfare -

 - c.
 Cut government spending by cutting waste